marcolaux/asus-g14-fedora/README.md

 dnf install brightnessctl
 ```

-> brightnessctl is used for controlling the keyboard backlight before and after suspend as there is a bug that the keyboard backlight sometimes does not switch completely off while suspending.
-I also use it to control the brightness with the keyboard as I'm overriding the default keys with page up / down.
+> brightnessctl is used for controlling the keyboard backlight as I'm overriding the default keys with page up / down before. you can map brightnessctl then in your DE to a key you want.

 **4. Reboot**